karllark/dust_extinction/paper/paper.md

 circumstellar dust or a galaxy with many stars extinguished by different amounts of dust.
 In both cases, the wavelength dependence of effects of dust are dependent not just on the dust grain properties, but also the effects of the dust radiative transfer [@Steinacker13].
-Specifically, the averaging of sources extinguished by differing amount of dust and the inclusion of a significnat number of photons scattered into the observing beam.
+Specifically, these effects are the averaging of sources extinguished by differing amount of dust and the inclusion of a significant number of photons scattered into the observing beam.

 Any published dust extinction model is welcome for inclusion in this package.